New Sexual Health Program to Benefit Female Cancer Survivors

 Online support group provides resources for sexual functioning and quality of life

 Toronto, ON – de Souza Institute, a national education and research centre specializing in oncology has been selected to receive a $75,000 grant from the Canadian Internet Registration Authority’s (CIRA) Community Investment Program.
 Through the Cancer Chat Canada platform de Souza Institute will launch an essential online therapist led psychosocial group focusing on improving sexual functioning and quality of life for women with breast, ovarian or other forms of gynaecological cancer.

 “Cancer survivors have on-going difficulties related to intimacy, sexual dysfunction and body image distress.
 Despite evidence of the debilitating nature of these problems, they are mostly unaddressed, in part due to a lack of expertise among healthcare providers and hesitancy among women to raise them”, said Dr. Mary Jane Esplen, Executive Director of de Souza Institute.
-“Our online support group Re-storing Sensual and Sexual Self (ReSASS) now makes it possible from women across Canada to access expert psychosocial care in the comfort and privacy of their own home.”
+“Our online support group Re-storing Sensual and Sexual Self (ReSASS) now makes it possible for women across Canada to access expert psychosocial care in the comfort and privacy of their own home.”